whrc/Rangeland-Carbon/README.md

 ```
 export PYTHONPATH='{...}/Rangeland-Carbon'
 ```

+### Config file

+A config file is required to run the model.
+An example config file is located in examples/config/test_config.yaml

 ## 1. GEE_pipeline.py
    - handles downloading of landsat and modis imagery for input into starfm algorithm, covariate data downloads, and landcover downloads